ssbuild/deep_training/README.md

 ## transformer is all you need.
-- deep training framework based on lightning and transformers
+- deep training framework based on transformers

 ## install and download